kondratyev-a/kondratyev-a/README.md

 # About me
 A seasoned Senior software developer with extensive experience in the computer software industry.
 Have experience in development using the business-oriented programming language 1C, designed for the development of ERP systems (similar to ABAP).
 Now I am changing the stack to Java and have been studying for a year already.
 ## Skills
-- Java SE 8/11, JUnit, Maven, Lombok, Thymeleaf
+- Java SE 8/11, JUnit, Mockito, Maven, Lombok, Thymeleaf
 - Spring Framework 5, Spring Boot 2, Spring MVC, Spring Data JPA, Hibernate
 - OOP and SOLID Principles, Design Patterns
 - SQL, Git, Jira, Gitlab, IntelliJ IDEA, Regular Expressions, API, Python 3, ML algorithms, DOM, Xpath